aws/aws-cdk-go/awscdk/README.md

   valid)
 * Warn if the user is using a deprecated API

+*Annotations* feed into the *Validations* mechanism, so any construct-level *annotation you add will be reported via the validations report.

 ### Acknowledging Warnings

 If you would like to run with `--strict` mode enabled (warnings will throw